bucs110a0spring22/ch-8-lab-jabreu14/README.md

 Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ My program succesfully utilizes classes to manipulate strings.
+It is able to count vowels in a given string, add ascii values, increment characters, change repeating characters, and take the first two and last two characters of a string to form a new string.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ None

 ## REFERENCES:
- < List any outside resources used >
+None

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+None